 You will also have multiple wires attached to you, with the primary focus on your brain activity.
 You will take your first scheduled nap an hour-and-a-half to three hours after you wake up from the overnight sleep study.
 We recommend that about an hour before your first nap trial begins you eat a light breakfast.
 We have a refrigerator at each facility where you may store your food.

 A sleep technologist will place sensors on your head, face, and chin.
 These sensors are connected to a computer.
 The wires are long enough so that you can move around and turn over in bed.
 A series of sensors will measure whether you are asleep.
 The sensors also determine your sleep stage and read when you are asleep and awake, and transmit data used to determine when you are in REM sleep.
 During your test, a low-light video camera will allow the technologist to observe your MSLT from a nearby room.

 The nap process is repeated five times.
-After your second (noon) trial, you will have a light lunch.
-We have an account with Dominos and you may order off the approved delivery menu.
-We recommend that you pack snacks or a light lunch, especially if you have dietary restrictions.
+After your second (noon) trial, you can have a light lunch.
+You will need to bring your own snacks / lunch.
+The office has a refrigerator you may use.
 After your final nap trial, the sensors will be removed.
 You are free to leave when the final trial is concluded, usually between 4:00-5:00 pm.